2020PB/police-brutality/reports/Oregon.md

 ### Police charge across the street, tackle, beat and arrest protester | August 24th

-Footage shows police charging across the street at a protester who begins jogging away.
+Footage shows police charging across the street (N Lombard and N Denver) at a protester who begins jogging away.
 Police tackle the protester to arrest them and can be seen repeatedly punching the protester to subdue them.

 tags: arrest, beat, protester, punch, strike, tackle

 id: or-portland-328

-geolocation:
+geolocation: 45.5772191,-122.6867849

 **Links**